PCrompton/Play-That-Note/README.md

 ### Beethoven & Pitchy

-For pitch detection, Play That Note relies on the open source framework Beethoven, which itself is dependent on another open source framework called Pitchy.
+For pitch detection, Play That Note relies on the open source framework Beethoven, which itself is dependent on another open source framework, Pitchy.
 Both can be found on Github:

 * [Beethoven](https://github.com/vadymmarkov/Beethoven.git)
 * [Pitchy](https://github.com/vadymmarkov/Pitchy.git)